agrzeslak/cheatsheet/_topics/snmp.md

 - Different locations are expressed using a subset of Abstract Syntax Notation One (ASN.1) called [Structure of Management Information Version 2 (SMIv2)](https://tools.ietf.org/html/rfc2578)
     - The common `1.3.6.1` prefix corresponds to `iso > org > dod > internet`, see [here](https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml)
     - Can explore the tree online <https://oidref.com/>, e.g. <https://oidref.com/1.3.6.1.2.1.25.1.6> for system processes
+- Community strings are similar to user IDs or passwords and are sent along with SNMP Get-Request to allow access for querying details